 10 Tips: Flying with Infants

-Are you planning to take out your little one on a journey by plane?
+Are you planning to take your little one on a flight?
 With some preparation, you can keep your baby happy and safe throughout the journey, and make your flying experience much better too!

 1. Lap or separate seat?

 On most airlines, infants are permitted to sit in the laps of their parents, without the need to buy an extra ticket.
 Note that an infant or child occupying a separate seat will need a ticket; you may ask your carrier at the time of booking for a discount, but don’t count on getting one.